primesoft-group/oneconnexx-docs/_pages/addins/en/databasetocsv.md

 ##### Define file name in SQL query

 If a 2nd result set is returned by the SQL query, the 1st column of the 1st line of the 2nd result set is interpreted as the file name.
-The “fileNamePattern” parameter is ignored in this case.
+The "fileNamePattern" parameter is ignored in this case.
 Example of an SQL query:
 ```
 SELECT * FROM DataTable;
 SELECT 'DataTable_export.csv';